 3. Social media’s true purpose.

-The important thing to understand is that while you may derive benefit from these ‘services’, even if it’s a significant benefit as Cal suggests, you’re inevitably fighting a constant battle with this technology to maintain your self-control over your use of them.
+Whatever benefit you think you’re deriving from these services, you’re fighting a constant battle to maintain self-control over your use of them.

 Make no mistake.
 This is no longer the meandering of a few paranoid doomsday naysayers.
 This is the harsh, lived reality for most people today using social media, and is verified by comments of those on the inside, like Tristan Harris, who know exactly the techniques used.